Prep School Senior Management

 Head of Design Technology

-Katy is currently Head of Art, Design and Technology at Sedbergh Prep School in Cumbria, UK.
-She set up a brand new D & T workshop at Sedbergh, and has been involved in developing a Centre of Advanced Technology for the region.
-She has a degree (1st class) in Product Design and Technology from Manchester Metropolitan University, and has been a qualified teacher for 8 years.
+Having set up a DT workshop from scratch at Sedbergh Prep School in Cumbria, UK, while also being involved in developing a Centre of Advanced Technology in the region, Katy joins us Head of Design Technology.
+She has a degree (1st class) in Product Design and Technology from Manchester Metropolitan University and has been a qualified teacher for 8 years.

 Katy has great enthusiasm for design and views it as part of her lifestyle, not just her career.
 Though she has enjoyed significant exam success with older pupils, it is the teaching of prep school age pupils that has provided her with the most joy and reward.
 She aims to enthuse her pupils at a young age so that they are more likely to consider engineering-based careers in the future.

 Described as a ‘driven and self-motivated teacher’, Katy enjoys challenging her pupils and herself.
-She competes in triathlons and ‘Iron’ events in the UK, is a competitive swimmer and a keen snowboarder.
-Katy and her husband, Stuart (Head of D&T for the Senior School) will join Rugby School Thailand in September 2018 along with their two young sons.
+She competes in triathlons and ‘Iron’ events, is a competitive swimmer and a keen snowboarder.
+Katy and her husband, Stuart (Head of Design Technology for the Senior School) have joined Rugby School Thailand along with their two young sons.

 Corinna Dawson (British)